KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 #### Add FTP account for self-assignment of devices

 This feature lets a customer admin add FTP server credentials.
-Each new device communicating from this FTP will automatically added to the customers group.
+Each new device communicating from this FTP will automatically be added to the customers group.
 ![Add FTP account for auto-assignment of devices](../../img/add_ftp_image.png)

 #### Auto-add used channels